Benjamin Matthews

 He appeared in the Metropolitan Opera's chamber production of Virgil Thomson's Four Saints in Three Acts, the New York City Opera, Austria's Graz Opera, Milwaukee's Florentine Opera, as well as the New York Philharmonic Orchestra, Chicago Symphony Orchestra, Baltimore Symphony, and others.
 His repertoire was wide and varied and included the roles of Mephistopheles in Charles Gounod's Faust and Gershwin's Porgy; solo roles in cantatas and oratorios by Handel, J.S.
 Bach, and Mendelssohn's Elijah; and Black spirituals and work songs.

 In 1973, Matthews co-founded Opera Ebony, a New York-based company devoted to African American operatic repertoire, with the pianist Wayne Sanders; he served as artistic director until his death.
-Opera Ebony gave him another forum for championing Black artists, be it by offering an all-black cast in Faust or by commissioning new operas based on the lives of Black historical figures like Frederick Douglass and Harriet Tubman.
+Opera Ebony provided him with another platform for championing Black artists, whether by presenting an all-Black cast in Faust or by commissioning new operas based on the lives of notable Black historical figures, such as Frederick Douglass and Harriet Tubman.
 The company's many premieres included Matthews' Oh Freedom, written with Lena McLin, and Journin'.
-The company, which still performs regularly, also revived a piece by William Grant Still.
+The company, which continues to perform regularly, also revived a piece by William Grant Still.
 He died on February 14, 2006.